-There’s an inherent problem in dealing with chronic pain conditions like fibromyalgia – all pain is assumed to be part of the chronic condition.
+There’s an inherent problem in dealing with chronic pain conditions like fibromyalgia.
+Many people assume that all the pain is part of the chronic condition.
 That means other painful conditions may go undetected.
 One example is inflammatory diseases of the spine.

 There is a distinctive difference between fibromyalgia and most other pain conditions.
-While the majority of pain conditions, such as rheumatoid arthritis, are primarily inflammation-based, fibromyalgia is a central nervous condition that results in amped up pain responses.
+The majority of pain conditions, such as rheumatoid arthritis, are due to inflammation.
+Fibromyalgia is a central nervous condition that stems from oversensitive pain responses.

 Some symptoms of fibromyalgia include: